mendel5/thunderbird/README.md

 - `File` --> `Subscribe`
 - `Datei` --> `Abonnieren`

-## Folder naming
+## Folder names: Avoid dots
-When naming folders in an email account, it is recommended to not use dots (`.`) in the folder name.
+When naming folders in an email account, it is recommended to avoid dots/periods (`.`) in the name of the folder.
-So instead of naming a folder `Emails from Mr. John Doe` it should be named `Emails from Mr John Doe`.
+Instead of giving a folder the name `Emails from Mr. John Doe` it should be named `Emails from Mr John Doe`.

+The reason for this is that a dot (`.`) is commonly interpreted as a hierarchy separator in email folder names.

 ## Addons
 - https://addons.thunderbird.net/en-US/thunderbird/addon/xpunge/